Medicare Made Easier

 Medicare Supplement (Medigap) Insurance

 A Medicare Supplement, also known as Medigap insurance, is sold by private insurance companies.
-These types of policies can help pay some of the health care costs that original Medicare doesn’t cover, like co-payments, coinsurance and deductibles.
+These types of policies can help pay some of the health care costs that original Medicare doesn’t cover, like copayments, coinsurance, and deductibles to learn more about this you can consult a medicare insurance broker.
+If you have original Medicare and you buy a Medigap policy, Medicare will pay its share of the Medicare-approved amount for covered healthcare costs.
+Your Medigap policy will pay its share.

 A Medigap policy is different from a Medicare Advantage Plan.
 Advantage plans are ways to receive your Medicare benefits, while a Medigap policy only supplements your original Medicare benefits.